Physics GRE Subject Test: What’s Tested?

 The Physics GRE Subject Test was designed to test knowledge gained over a long period of time.
 That means that the information you learned in your undergraduate physics classes will help you significantly more than any knowledge you gain in last-minute cramming for the exam.
 Use materials from your classes, such as syllabi, assignments, and textbooks, to review for the exam.

-Once you’ve reviewed for the Physics GRE Subject Test, take a practice test, like the one offered by ETS.
+Once you’ve reviewed the Physics GRE Subject Test, take a practice test, like the one offered by ETS.
 This will help you get a feel for the structure of the exam, gain experience with the types of questions you’ll see, and help calm your nerves before test day.